Higher arity stability and the functional order property: First results on

 \begin{remark} As noted in the proof, the previous theorem holds under the weaker assumption that $T{\upharpoonright}\cL_0$ is NIP and $\theta(w_1,\ldots,w_n)$ is stable under any bi-partition of the variables. \end{remark}

 Finally, we remark that an alternate ternary analogue of stability was proposed by Takeuchi \cite{Tak} in a talk at the 2017 Asian Logic Conference in Daejeon, South Korea.
-We will refer to this as the \emph{increasing functional order property} ($\text{IFOP}_2$).
+We will refer to this as the \emph{increasing functional order property} ($\text{IFOP}_2$).\footnote{The slides of Takeuchi's talk use the acronym OP$_2$, which has also been used by other authors.
+However, we will use $\text{IFOP}_2$ to draw contrast with $\FOP_2$, and to emphasize the lack of canonicity of the definition of higher order stability.}

 \begin{definition}[Takeuchi] Let $\omega^{\omega\uparrow}$ denote the set of weakly increasing functions from $\omega$ to $\omega$.
-A formula $\varphi(x_1,x_2,x_3)$ has \textbf{$\text{IFOP}_2$ in $T$} if there are sequences $(a_f)_{f\in\omega^{\omega\uparrow}}$, $(b^1_i)_{i<\omega}$, and $(b^2_i)_{i<\omega}$, such that each $a_f\in\M^{x_1}$, each $b^t_i\in \M^{x_{t+1}}$, and
+A formula $\varphi(x_1,x_2,x_3)$ has $\bm{\mathrm{IFOP}_2}$ in $T$ if there are sequences $(a_f)_{f\in\omega^{\omega\uparrow}}$, $(b^1_i)_{i<\omega}$, and $(b^2_i)_{i<\omega}$, such that each $a_f\in\M^{x_1}$, each $b^t_i\in \M^{x_{t+1}}$, and

 \end{definition}